holochain/happ-build-tutorial/README.md

 ### 5. Testing

-To run the tryorama tests, execute this commands:
+To run the tryorama tests, make sure you have built the `.happ` file as specified in the steps above and then execute these commands:

 ```bash
 cd tests